How to make sure you can afford everything you need and get the best value for money when you do.

 Wait for post-Christmas bargains

-However there are occasions where you’re better off delaying your purchase.
-If you’re like me and Becky you won’t be able to see everyone before Christmas Day (even more so this year!).
-So that means you are still visiting people and giving presents right up to New Year’s Eve.
+There are occasions where you’re better off delaying your purchase – even after Christmas day itself!
+If you’re like me you won’t be able to see everyone before 25 December and end up still visiting people and giving presents right up to New Year’s Eve.

 That means you can pick up some gifts – specifically anything Christmassy – for much less if you leave it late.
 I’ve picked up wrapping paper, chocolates, decorations, novelty jumpers and more at a fraction of the price.